Lunarmagpie/aporia/README.md

 <details>
 <summary>How do I setup gnome-keyring or kde-wallet?</summary><br>

-Both gnome-keyring and kde-wallet will automatically open with no modifications to aporia.
+Both gnome-keyring and kde-wallet will automatically open with no modifications to Aporia.
 If you experience issues, please verify `/etc/pam.d/aporia` is correct for your setup.

 </details>